PrefectHQ/prefect/docs/guides/secrets.md

 ### Install `prefect-aws` and `prefect-snowflake` libraries

-The following code will install and upgrade the necessary libraries and their dependencies.
+The following code installs and upgrades the necessary libraries and their dependencies.

 <div class="terminal">
 ```bash